SidneyNemzer/elm-firebase/docs/protocol/realtime-database.md

 ## Keep alive

-Periodic message to keep the websocket connection active
+Periodic message to keep the WebSocket connection active

 `"0"`